Loading

 Want your actual price across 6+ carriers?
 Call 717-229-5115 or use the quote form below.
 Most quotes ready in one business day.

 RV type is the single largest driver of insurance cost.
-A Class A motorhome carries its own liability policy (required by law in every state) and covers a vehicle, a dwelling, and personal belongings all in one policy.
+A Class A motorhome carries its own liability coverage (required by law in every state) and covers a vehicle, a dwelling, and personal belongings all in one policy.
 A travel trailer has no standalone liability requirement and is significantly cheaper to insure.
+RV insurance rates vary by state as well as by RV class, so the same coach can run 10 to 25 percent more in Texas than in Pennsylvania.
 Here is what each RV class typically costs in 2026.

 |---|---|---|---|